-We compute the scaled Wronskian $\mathcal{W}_{R}$ of the numerical solutions for $s=-2,\ell=2,m=2,a/M=0.7$ mode for both $M\omega=0.5$ and $M\omega=1$ (the same setup as in Tab.~\ref{tab:scaledWX}), using the \gls{MST} method.
-Similar to the case for \gls{GSN} functions, we can compute $\mathcal{W}_{R}$ either from the numerical solutions $R^{\mathrm{in, up}}$ using Eq.~\eqref{eq:WR_def}, or from the asymptotic amplitudes using Eq.~\eqref{eq:WR_at_inf} or Eq.~\eqref{eq:WR_at_hor}, and they should agree.
+We compute the scaled Wronskian $\mathcal{W}_{R}$ of the numerical solutions for $s=-2,\ell=2,m=2,a/M=0.7$ mode for both $M\omega=0.5$ and $M\omega=1$ (the same setup as in Table~\ref{tab:scaledWX}), using the \gls{MST} method.
+Similar to the case for \gls{GSN} functions, we can compute $\mathcal{W}_{R}$ either from the numerical solutions $R^{\mathrm{in, up}}$ using Eq.~\eqref{eq:WR_def} or from the asymptotic amplitudes using Eqs.~\eqref{eq:WR_at_inf} or~\eqref{eq:WR_at_hor}, and they should agree.
 In addition, the values for $\mathcal{W}_{R}$ should be the same as $\mathcal{W}_{X}$.\footnote{Note that the \texttt{Teukolsky} package uses a normalization convention that $B^{\mathrm{trans}}_{\mathrm{T}} = C^{\mathrm{trans}}_{\mathrm{T}} = 1$, which is different from our \texttt{GeneralizedSasakiNakamura.jl} implementation.
-To account for the difference in the normalization convention, a factor of $\left(C^{\mathrm{trans}}_{\mathrm{T}}/C^{\mathrm{trans}}_{\mathrm{SN}}\right)\left(B^{\mathrm{trans}}_{\mathrm{T}}/B^{\mathrm{trans}}_{\mathrm{SN}}\right)$ is multiplied to $\mathcal{W}_{R}$ computed from the \texttt{Teukolsky} code.} The results are tabulated in Tab.~\ref{tab:scaledWR}.
-We see that the numbers shown in Tab.~\ref{tab:scaledWX}, which were computed using the \gls{GSN} formalism, agree with the numbers in Tab.~\ref{tab:scaledWR} at least up to the eleventh digit, testifying the numerical accuracy and correctness of the solutions and the asymptotic amplitudes computed using \texttt{GeneralizedSasakiNakamura.jl}.
-It should also be remarked that the implementation of the \gls{MST} method in the \texttt{Teukolsky} package seems to be struggling either very close (e.g. $r_{*} = -50M$) or very far away (e.g. $r_{*} = 1000M$) from the \gls{BH}, and in general the \gls{MST} method struggles more as $M\omega$ becomes larger\footnote{We performed the same set of calculations in Sec.~\ref{subsubsec:comparison_with_MST} using another \gls{MST}-based \texttt{Fortran} code described in Ref.~\cite{Han:2011qz} that uses machine-precision numbers.
-The same conclusion is reached.} while the \gls{GSN} formalism becomes more efficient instead.\footnote{More concretely, the authors of Ref.~\cite{10.1143/PTP.113.1165} gave explicit examples ($s=-2, \ell =2, a/M = 0, M\omega > 5$) where they found their \gls{MST} code were struggling to compute, while the \gls{GSN} formalism, for example using our code, can handle these cases with ease.}
+To account for the difference in the normalization convention, a factor of $\left(C^{\mathrm{trans}}_{\mathrm{T}}/C^{\mathrm{trans}}_{\mathrm{SN}}\right)\left(B^{\mathrm{trans}}_{\mathrm{T}}/B^{\mathrm{trans}}_{\mathrm{SN}}\right)$ is multiplied to $\mathcal{W}_{R}$ computed from the \texttt{Teukolsky} code.} The results are tabulated in Table~\ref{tab:scaledWR}.
+We see that the numbers shown in Table~\ref{tab:scaledWX}, which were computed using the \gls{GSN} formalism, agree with the numbers in Table~\ref{tab:scaledWR} at least up to the 11th digit, testifying the numerical accuracy and correctness of the solutions and the asymptotic amplitudes computed using \texttt{GeneralizedSasakiNakamura.jl}.
+It should also be remarked that the implementation of the \gls{MST} method in the \texttt{Teukolsky} package seems to be struggling either very close (e.g., $r_{*} = -50M$) or very far away (e.g., $r_{*} = 1000M$) from the \gls{BH}, and in general, the \gls{MST} method struggles more as $M\omega$ becomes larger\footnote{We performed the same set of calculations in Sec.~\ref{subsubsec:comparison_with_MST} using another \gls{MST}-based \texttt{Fortran} code described in Refs.~\cite{Han:2010tp, Han:2011qz} that uses machine-precision numbers.
+The same conclusion is reached.} while the \gls{GSN} formalism becomes more efficient instead.\footnote{More concretely, the authors of Ref.~\cite{10.1143/PTP.113.1165} gave explicit examples ($s=-2, \ell =2, a/M = 0, M\omega > 5$) where they found their \gls{MST} code was struggling to compute, while the \gls{GSN} formalism, for example, using our code, can handle these cases with ease.}